The Silicon Silk Road: ByteDance’s Seance 2.0 and the Erosion of Hollywood Sovereignty

 Seance 2.0

-, an AI video model capable of generating hyperrealistic footage of celebrities like
+, an AI video model that demonstrates a terrifying capacity for high-fidelity content generation.
+By producing hyperrealistic footage of

 Tom Cruise